Roth 403(b) Tax-Sheltered Plan

 You may make a withdrawal from your Roth 403(b) at age 59½, upon severance from employment, or in the case of hardship, disability or death.
 Penalties may apply to withdrawals taken before allowable age.

-A loan may be taken against your Roth 403(b) funds regardless of your employment status.
+If plan allows, a loan may be taken against your Roth 403(b) funds regardless of your employment status.
 Repayment terms and interest rates are determined by your investment provider.
 Certain rules may apply.

 Request a complimentary initial consultation